 I began my training at the age of three at The Moyer Institute of Dance with my mother Joan Moyer Clark.
 At nine years old I started traveling to New York City every summer to train with prestigious dance companies such as The Joffrey Ballet School, American Ballet Theatre, Alvin Ailey, and Luigi’s First World Jazz Centre.
 I also took classes from and studied with Vladimir Dokoudovsky, Madame Swoboda, David Howard, Duncan Noble, and with Luigi himself.
 I was a scholarship recipient to the North Carolina School of the Arts where I studied for two years.
 At the age of 17, I auditioned for and was accepted into Alvin Ailey II, the junior company to Alvin Ailey.
 Due to a car accident, I unfortunately had to decline the invitation.
 After recuperating, I decided to move to Florida where I was offered a position to start a dance program at Daytona Beach Community College.
 I still wanted to perform, so I auditioned for and was accepted into a ballet company in Central Florida.
 Later, I moved to Tampa and started dancing at Busch Gardens.
 After my time in Florida, I moved back to Central Pennsylvania and opened a school in Mifflinburg and Middleburg.
 I still was not ready to give up performing, so I started dancing in Industrial Shows throughout the area and guest performed and choreographed for the Bucknell Dance Company.
 I also started coaching and choreographing for local gymnastics teams throughout the Central Susquehanna Valley and Allentown area.
 During my 20-year employment as Dance Coach and choreographer, I had the opportunity to coach Olympian Kip Simons.
 In 1996, I was one of 20 recipients in the country, and the only one from Pennsylvania, to be awarded a grant from USA Gymnastics to begin a rhythmic gymnastics program.
 In 1995, I joined forces with my mother Joan Moyer Clark at the Moyer Institute of Dance.
 From there I began teaching the pre-professional classes and I have been working as Assistant Director ever since.
 I am now the Artistic Director and Master Teacher at The Moyer Institute of Dance since my mother’s retirement in May of 2012.
 I have stayed current with my teaching techniques by attending summer dance programs with my students, going to conventions, and attending lectures and dance performances.
 I am currently on the faculty of Lycoming College in Williamsport where I teach Dance History and Beginner and Intermediate Dance.
 I am very proud to carry on the tradition of excellence at The Moyer Institute of Dance.

 Sophie Moyer is a candidate for baccalaureate of Dance at The George Washington University.
-Sophie has +16 years of dance training.
+Sophie has +17 years of dance training.
 With a background focused in ballet and classical jazz, Sophie has studied with Kitty Moyer, the faculty of Central Pennsylvania Youth Ballet, and the faculty of Pennsylvania Regional Ballet.
 She is now studying modern and post-modern dance with Dana Tai Soon Burgess of Dana Tai Soon Burgess & Company and Maida Withers of the Maida Withers Dance Construction Company.
-At school, she was recently nominated to be the Philanthropy/Outreach Chair of Balance: The GW Ballet Group.
-Sophie is continuing her knowledge of commercial style dancing by attending conventions whenever she can.
-She works as the secretary and assistant teacher at The Moyer Institute of Dance where she teaches ballet, jazz, modern, contemporary, lyrical, jazz funk, and hip hop on a seasonal basis.
+She has served as the Philanthropy/Outreach Chair of Balance: The GW Ballet Group where she teaches dance to children in the DC area.
+Sophie is continuing her knowledge of contemporary and commercial dance by studying at the Broadway Dance Center in NYC and by attending dance conventions throughout the year.
+She works as the secretary and assistant teacher and choreographer at The Moyer Institute of Dance where she teaches ballet, jazz, modern, contemporary, lyrical, jazz funk, and improvisation on a seasonal basis.

 Joan Moyer Clark